apioo/fusio/README.md

 # Fusio

-Open Source API Management Made Easy.
+Self-Hosted API Management for Builders.

 ## 🚀 Use Cases